 At the Cinco de Mayo Phoenix Festival, enjoy tacos, Lucha Libre wrestlers, folkloric dancers, nationally known Latino entertainers, and a festive atmosphere.
 The event always takes place on the Sunday closest to May 5, which falls on May 2, 2021.
 This is ticketed event and attendees have to pay admission, but all the funds are used to award scholarships to local students in the Latino community.

-Beginning at the end of May through September 1, you can experience the beauty of the desert in a whole new way at the Desert Botanical Garden.
-Point your flashlight at night-blooming desert plants, come upon small nocturnal creatures and marvel at the twinkling lights of the city in the distance.
+Beginning at the end of May throughout the summer, you can experience the beauty of the desert in a whole new way at the Desert Botanical Garden.
+Point your flashlight at night-blooming desert plants, come upon small nocturnal creatures, and marvel at the twinkling lights of the city in the distance.
 A flashlight tour makes for a great date night or a fun outing with older children.

-Head to the Phoenix Convention Center for a four-day pop culture extravaganza over Memorial Day weekend.
+Head to the Phoenix Convention Center for a four-day pop-culture extravaganza over Memorial Day weekend.
 Thousands of fans, many in costume, enjoy getting autographs and taking selfies with their favorite creators, actors, and authors.

 This event, combining Phoenix Comicon and Phoenix Comic Fest, attracts top comic book authors and features genres ranging from anime to illustrated books.
 It’s a full weekend of events where you can celebrate your inner geek.

 2nd Friday in Mesa is canceled in 2021 until further notice.